enkidevs/curriculum/python/core/math-recipes/python-s-math.md

 type: normal

+category: feature

 inAlgoPool: false

-category: feature

-notes: |+
+links:

+  - '[docs.python.org](https://docs.python.org/3.5/library/math.html){website}'

-  Math modules workout.
+notes: Math modules workout.
 Notes by Vasudev:
 All stdlib modules are always available, so the math module is not special in this regard.
 So correct the opening sentence, by removing the words "every time - available".
-Also change the word "specialized" to "common" - because there is nothing very special about the functions in the math module, they are normal math functions.
+Also change the word
+"specialized" to "common" - because there is nothing very special about the functions in the math module, they are normal math functions.
 Correct line spacing between titles and items in insight.
 Confirm usage of modf and also mention fmod and the difference between them.

-links:

-  - '[docs.python.org](https://docs.python.org/3.5/library/math.html){website}'

 ---
 ## Content
+# Python's `math`

 The `math` module provides the user with mathematical functions common in the C standard library.